-Use the Messaging Measurements webpage to request traffic measurements from the Messaging system.
+Use the Messaging Measurements web page to request traffic measurements from the Messaging system.

-- On the Administration menu, click Messaging > Server Reports > Measurements (Storage).

-- 2. Click one of the traffic types.

-- 3. Click Get Report.
+- 1. On the Administration menu, click Messaging > Server Reports > Measurements (Storage). - 2.
+From Type, select the required traffic type. - 3.
+Click Get Report.

 The system displays the report for the traffic type that you select.